Cybergate9/SayGutenburg/README.md

 * identify, isolate and array-load book metadata

-* identify start and end of book Gutenburg markers (their line numbers)
+* identify start and end of book Gutenburg markers (and their line numbers)

-* identify, isolate and array-load book contents block and chapters list
+* identify, isolate and array-load book 'contents block' and chapters list from within, into 'Chapters array'

+* if no 'contents block', identify 'Chapter X's within text and their meta, store in 'Chapters array'

+* for each Chapter look up its starting line number from within text and record into 'Chapters array'

 * based on all this, the test processor cuts up the input and outputs each chapter as a separate text file